Tutari Express: Traction

-As large sections of the route are yet to be electrified, it is diesel-hauled end to end.
-A WDM-3D / WDM-3A / WDP-4D engine from the Kalyan shed hauls the train for its entire journey.
+Even though the route is completely electrified, it is diesel-hauled end to end.
+A WDP-4D locomotive from the Kalyan shed hauls the train for its entire journey.

 Timetable

 11003 Tutari Express leaves Dadar Terminus every day at 00:05 hrs IST and reaches Sawantwadi Road at 10:40 hrs IST the same day.

 11004 Tutari Express leaves Sawantwadi Road every day at 18:50 hrs IST and reaches Dadar Terminus at 06:45 hrs IST the next day.